-Across clinical trials in patients with advanced or metastatic breast cancer treated with KISQALI in combination with an aromatase inhibitor or fulvestrant (“KISQALI treatment groups”), 1.1% of KISQALI-treated patients had ILD/pneumonitis of any grade, 0.3% had grade 3 or 4, and 0.1% had a fatal outcome.
+Across clinical trials in patients with advanced or metastatic breast cancer treated with KISQALI in combination with an aromatase inhibitor or fulvestrant (“KISQALI treatment groups”), 1.6% of patients treated with KISQALI had ILD/pneumonitis of any grade, 0.4% had grade 3/4, and 0.1% had a fatal outcome.
 Additional cases of ILD/pneumonitis have been observed in the postmarketing setting, with fatalities reported.

 Monitor patients for pulmonary symptoms indicative of ILD/pneumonitis, which may include hypoxia, cough, and dyspnea.
 In patients who have new or worsening respiratory symptoms suspected to be due to ILD or pneumonitis, interrupt treatment with KISQALI immediately and evaluate the patient.
 Permanently discontinue treatment with KISQALI in patients with recurrent symptomatic or severe ILD/pneumonitis.

 Severe cutaneous adverse reactions.
-Severe cutaneous adverse reactions (SCARs), including Stevens-Johnson syndrome (SJS), toxic epidermal necrolysis (TEN), and drug-induced hypersensitivity syndrome (DiHS)/drug reaction with eosinophilia and systemic symptoms (DRESS) have been reported in patients treated with KISQALI in the postmarketing setting.
+Severe cutaneous adverse reactions (SCARs), including Stevens-Johnson syndrome (SJS), toxic epidermal necrolysis (TEN), and drug-induced hypersensitivity syndrome (DiHS)/drug reaction with eosinophilia and systemic symptoms (DRESS) can occur in patients treated with KISQALI.

 If signs or symptoms of SCARs occur, interrupt KISQALI until the etiology of the reaction has been determined.
 Consultation with a dermatologist is recommended.

-If SCARs is confirmed, permanently discontinue KISQALI.
+If SJS, TEN, or DiHS/DRESS is confirmed, permanently discontinue KISQALI.
 Do not reintroduce KISQALI in patients who have experienced SCARs or other life-threatening cutaneous reactions during KISQALI treatment.

 Assess ECG prior to initiation of treatment.
-Initiate treatment with KISQALI or the KISQALI FEMARA Co-Pack only in patients with QTcF values <450 ms. Repeat ECG at approximately Day 14 of the first cycle, at the beginning of the second cycle, and as clinically indicated.
+Initiate treatment with KISQALI only in patients with QTcF values <450 ms. Repeat ECG at approximately Day 14 of the first cycle, at the beginning of the second cycle, and as clinically indicated.
 Monitor serum electrolytes (including potassium, calcium, phosphorus, and magnesium) prior to the initiation of treatment, at the beginning of each of the first 6 cycles, and as clinically indicated.
-Correct any abnormality before starting therapy with KISQALI or the KISQALI FEMARA Co-Pack therapy.
+Correct any abnormality before starting therapy with KISQALI.

-Avoid the use of KISQALI or the KISQALI FEMARA Co-Pack in patients who already have or who are at significant risk of developing QT prolongation, including patients with:
+Avoid the use of KISQALI in patients who already have or who are at significant risk of developing QT prolongation, including patients with: